HowlDevOrg/HowlDev.Simulation.Physics/README.md

 Holds two Point2D objects in an array.
 Has logic for intersecting lines and retrieving intersecting points.

 Read the wiki (which has links to the package) and get a bunch of class definitions!
 [Those exist here](https://wiki.codyhowell.dev/2dphysicslibrary).

+# Changelog

+0.7.5 (12/17/25)

+Somehow I don't have a changelog for everything I've done up to this point.
+Well, I have a bunch of classes, and I'm just working through all the primitives I want to contain.
+Right now, I'm building it so I can make a simple Asteroids clone, so my work will focus on the primitives I need for that to work.

+Also, testing the workflow.